Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

 Execute this program on your PC.
 If everything went as expected, you should see "Hello World" in the first line of the LCD20x4 Bricklet.

-Execute the Program on the RED Brick
+Execute the program on the RED Brick
 ------------------------------------

 We have tested the example program and know that it is working correctly.
 Next